Progress report for FW22-403

 2022 kids were all born in intensive kidding program.
 Does along with their 2022 kids that were born in May and were moved to pasture in August at 60 to 90 days old.
 Upon release into pasture, all goats were herded to encourage cohesiveness of herd and encourage kids to follow their mothers and the herd.
 The 2022 kid crop is going to sale after this report is due so data from the 2021 kid crop is being supplied for this report in charts and spreadsheets.

-At 10 days old, doe and kids will be moved to Trap #2.
-After 30 days in Trap #2, they will be released back into Kidding Pasture and herded with remaining herd using a modified system of herding.
-The remaining 70% of does will be the Control herd and entered into the Intensive Kidding program currently being used on Turner Ranch.
-Second year 50% will remain in Intensive Kidding program.
+In year three of projects (2024) only 30% will remain in Intensive Kidding program.
 The Intensive Kidding program places does nearing parturition into a 2 acre corral with existing shelter and barn.
 Does are kidded in corrals and any problems identified are addressed.
 Bonding problems will result in does and their kids being put into small pens (jugs) to ensure health and safety of kids and encourage bonding process.
-Each doe entered in each of the programs will be listed and documented for potential birthing problems and bonding problems.
-As kids are born in each program, they will be tagged with mother’s ID and listed in same program as mothers.
-Their time to get up and nursing will be rated on a scale of 1-5 and their general health and strength and ability to follow their moms will also be identified and rated on a scale of 1-5 via a scale of success sheet to be designed.
-The documentation of live kids turned out will also be added to data collected.
+Each doe entered in each of the programs was listed and documented for potential birthing problems and bonding problems.
+As kids were born in each program, they were tagged with mother’s ID and individual red colored ID tags.
+Kids were then listed in same program as mothers.
+Their time to get up and nursing was noted and recorded as well as their general health and strength and ability to follow their moms.
+The documentation of live kids turned out and subsequently making it to sale will also be added to data collected.
 Kids from respective programs will be tracked from birth to sale.
 Points of comparison will be documented via photos and video as well as rating sheets and charts.

 3. Determine total cost of production of marketable kids